jeff5/very-slow-jython/src/site/sphinx/treepython/type+dispatch.rst

 first the left-hand, then the right-hand type.
 Or if the right-hand type is a sub-class of the left, first the right-hand type gets a chance, then the left.
-This chance is given by actually calling the implementation, which returns ``NotImplemented`` if it can't deal with the arguments.
+In CPython, this chance is offered by actually calling the implementation, which returns ``NotImplemented`` if it can't deal with the operands.
-For our purpose here,
+This is where we part company with CPython, since our purpose is only to obtain a method handle, without calling it at this point.
-we therefore invent the convention that every type provides a method we can consult to find the implementation, given the operation and the *type* of the other argument.
+We therefore invent the convention that every handler provide a method we can consult to find the implementation, given the operation and the Java class of each operand.
 For types implemented in Java, this can work by reflection:

 ..  code-block:: java